Types of Moth Caterpillars With Their Picture – Identification Guide

 Mullein Moth Caterpillar (Cucullia verbasci)

-The large worm-like creamy-white moth caterpillar has patches of yellow and black on its body.
+The large worm-like creamy-white or pale grayish-green moth caterpillar has patches of yellow and black on its body.
 The mullein moth larva markings are yellow blotches with irregular black dots.
 Additionally, fine setae feature along the black and white caterpillar’s back.
 The moth caterpillar measures 2” (50 mm) and is easily recognizable.

 Brown-Tail Moth Caterpillar (Euproctis chrysorrhoea)